zephyrproject-rtos/zephyr/doc/application/application.rst

   application's :file:`CMakeLists.txt` file, or in the ``cmake`` command line.

 * :makevar:`CONF_FILE`: Indicates the name of one or more configuration fragment files.
-Each file includes kconfig configuration values that override the default configuration values.
+Multiple filenames are separated by a single space.
+Each file includes Kconfig configuration values that override the default configuration values.
 Like :makevar:`BOARD`, this can also be defined in the environment, in your application's :file:`CMakeLists.txt` file, or in the ``cmake`` command line.

 * :makevar:`DTC_OVERLAY_FILE`: Indicates the name of one or more Device Tree overlay files.
 Each file includes Device Tree values that